 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, Micron Technology's DIO came in at 172, which is 38 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.
+This quarter, Micron Technology's DIO came in at 158, which is 22 days above its five-year average.
+These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Micron Technology's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at -10.8% in Q4, down 50.3 percentage points year on year.
+Micron Technology's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at -0.7% in Q1, down 22.6 percentage points year on year.

-Micron Technology reported an operating margin of -30.1% in Q4, down 55.1 percentage points year on year.
+Micron Technology reported an operating margin of negative 20.2% in Q1, down 18.6 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Micron Technology's operating margins have been trending down over the last year, averaging -32.4%.
+Micron Technology's operating margins have been trending down over the last year, averaging negative 37.1%.
 This is a bad sign for Micron Technology, whose margins are already among the lowest for semiconductors.
 The company will have to improve its relatively inefficient operating model.

 Earnings, Cash & Competitive Moat

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Micron Technology's free cash flow came in at -$758 million in Q4, down 487% year on year.
+Micron Technology's free cash flow came in at negative $333 million in Q1, up 78.2% year on year.

 As you can see above, Micron Technology failed to produce positive free cash flow over the last 12 months and shareholders will likely want to see an improvement in the coming quarters.